ScotGovAnalysis/git_veda2_guidance/01_initialise_repo.md

 .Ruserdata
 ```

-4. In git bash, add and commit the change
+4. In git bash, add and commit the change.
+The option `-m "..." ` is used to specify a commit message.
+If this is omitted, an editor opens where a commit message should be specified.
+See [here](https://heather.cs.ucdavis.edu/~matloff/UnixAndC/Editors/ViIntro.html) for an introduction to using the editor.
 ```
 git add .gitignore
 git commit -m "initial commit"